 Whereas a given information security control may have been adopted in order to satisfy a particular requirement, its attributes may suggest other potential applications.
-An organisation may be using a Public Key Infrastructure, for instance, principally for authentication purposes (hence it might be categorised as a technological integrity control), but the same PKI may have value for encryption (a technological confidentiality control).
+An organisation may be using a Public Key Infrastructure, for instance, principally for authentication purposes (hence it might be categorised as and considered to be a technological integrity control), but the same PKI may also have value for encryption (a technological confidentiality control).